SOlaCoder005/coca-women-wellness/README.md

 #### **6.1.3 Accessibility Tests**

 The [WAVE Accessibility Evaluation Tool](https://wave.webaim.org) was used to test the degree to which the site is considered accessible.
-The results produced **0 errors**, thus passing the test.Evidence for each page is below:
+The results produced **0 errors**, thus passing the test.
+Evidence for the results of each page is below:

 - [HOME (index.html)](https://github.com/SOlaCoder005/coca-women-wellness/blob/master/docs/testing/accesibility-results/date-240521/WAVE_index.html_accessibility_PASS_240521.PNG)